bigdevboss/LISP-to-LUAU/README.md

 A Lisp dialect interpreter running inside Roblox.
 It has a reader (tokenizer + parser), a CEK machine evaluator with hygienic `syntax-rules` macros, and a Roblox interop layer that exposes engine APIs as Lisp builtins.
 Ships with a terminal GUI with server/client execution modes.

-## What it actually is

-Not a transpiler.
-The name says "translator" but the code is an interpreter: Lisp source gets tokenized, parsed into an AST, and evaluated by the CEK machine at runtime inside Roblox.
-The "translation" part is that you can write game logic in Lisp syntax instead of Luau.

 ## Components

 ### Reader (`Reader.luau`)